Hot Lead: Linotype Machines at The Dallas Morning News — 1914

 by Paula Bosse

-Yesterday I posted several photographs by one of Dallas’ top photographers, Charles E. Arnold, and in looking for other photos taken by him, I came across this one, showing the Dallas Morning News “machine room” in 1914, in which we see several Linotype machines and their operators.
+Above, a photograph by Charles E. Arnold showing the Dallas Morning News “machine room” in 1914, in which we see several Linotype machines and their operators.
 I have no technological aptitude, but, for some reason, I have been fascinated by elaborate machines like these my whole life.
 Even though computers long ago made these “hot metal” typesetting machines obsolete, it’s still kind of thrilling to see once-revolutionary contraptions in everyday use.
 I’m sure it was a deafening and monotonous job, but I’d love to have had the chance to operate one of those machines just once and churn out my own slugs of hot type.
 I love this photo, and it has lots of interesting things to zoom in on (click for larger images).

 This photo is titled “Machine room at opening of Mechanical Building,” taken by Charles Erwin Arnold in 1914; it is from the Belo Records collection, DeGolyer Library, Central University Libraries, Southern Methodist University.
 I have had to tweak the color, because my image editor tends to turn the warm tones of the original into a harsh yellow — see a scan of the original photograph here.